GOFUVI/hf_eolus_geo_tools/docs/grids.md

 3. The resulting GeoParquet includes metadata compliant with the GeoParquet 1.1.0 specification, enabling seamless use with GIS tools and Athena.

+## Grid origin and numbering

+- Start corner: The generator projects the hull’s bounding box to UTM, insets it by half the requested spacing, and starts at the lower‑left (south‑west) corner of that inset box.
+It then steps east (x) across a row and proceeds row by row northward (y).
+- ID assignment: `node_id` values are built as `<prefix><sequential_number>` following that row‑major order.
+No zero‑padding is applied by default.
+- Non‑consecutive numbers: After creating the full lattice inside the bounding box, points outside the actual hull polygon are filtered out.
+Because filtering happens after numbering, gaps remain in the numeric suffixes.
+Appending manual nodes (`--manual-csv`) or using append mode can also produce non‑consecutive IDs by design.
+- Implication: Treat `node_id` as a unique identifier, not as an ordering or coordinate proxy.
+For spatial ordering, sort by longitude/latitude (or geometry) instead of by `node_id`.

 ## Additional Notes

 - The scripts assume `aws`, `docker`, and `jq` are available in the PATH.